indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 Any civil services syllabus is what a general citizen of India should be aware of, in that detail.
 There is no reason that one should be aware of those subjects only if one is preparing for the civil services exam.
 That is the fragmentation I wrote about in the previous paragraphs.

 ## Enough to perform, not enough to understand & intervene
 It is, I suppose, unknowingly, a devious & hideous plan of those who designed the system originally, to give everyone enough snippets of information so that we can perform our roles with just enough efficiency to keep the system from failing, but we can't integrate it with a different role, nor do we get enough free time for that that it can happen naturally.
-Our awareness of our own ignorance keeps us compliant & the resource hoarders in power, & our prideful resistance towards learning anything new, & connecting across systems empowers them & designs the machinery towards even more compliance, to a point where basic questions now seen outrageous.
+Our awareness of our own ignorance keeps us compliant & the resource hoarders in power, & our prideful resistance towards learning anything new, & connecting across systems empowers them & designs the machinery towards even more compliance, to a point where asking basic questions are now considered outrageous.

 But we must not let ourselves be fragmented.
 So what if someone is an engineer by education?
 There's no conscience that dictates that a person must find his truth only in engineering.

 The division we see exists because we let it control our minds, & also because we compartmentalize ourselves.
 Before anyone oppresses us, we do that to ourselves.
 We tell ourselves we're being wise, that we're aligning our dreams with reality, that we're being pragmatic, when in truth, we're avoiding the reality of what comes after we've accepted our ignorance fully.

+"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion."
+(Albert Camus, The Rebel)

 Here I am reminded of a line from Fyodor Dostoevsky's Crime & Punishment "...your worst sin is that you have destroyed and betrayed yourself for nothing.
 Isn’t that fearful?
 Isn’t it fearful that you are living in this filth which you loathe so, and at the same time you know yourself (you’ve only to open your eyes) that you are not helping anyone by it, not saving anyone from anything?"